erikaduan/r_tips/tutorials/s-positron_setup/s-positron_setup.md

   ![](../../figures/s-positron_setup-select_python_interpreter.png)

-- Code and render Python code in Quarto notebooks.
+- Coding and rendering Python code in Quarto notebooks.
 This requires installing the Python package `Jupyter` and enabling ***Render on Save***.
-You can also choose to view the rendered markdown document in the Viewer pane inside Positron.
+You can choose to view the rendered markdown document in the
+  ***Viewer*** pane inside Positron.

   ![](../../figures/s-positron_setup-quarto_notebooks_for_python.png)